LCRP opens region’s most comprehensive lung cancer center

 Dr. Bailey specializes in all aspects of cardiovascular and thoracic disease, including minimally-invasive diagnosis and treatment, cardiothoracic surgery and thoracic oncology surgery.
 Dr. Bailey has a special interest in robotic approaches to thoracic disease and has conducted research with this technology at the Cardiothoracic Experimental Laboratories at East Carolina University, Greenville, NC.
 In addition, his interests include international medicine and telemedicine solutions.

-Dr. Mullins and a nurse practitioner also see patients who can participate in the program each Wednesday in Bluffton at 12-B Arley Way, Suite 101, Bluffton, SC 29910.
+Dr. Mullins and a nurse practitioner also see patients who can participate in the program each Wednesday in South Carolina at 300 New River Parkway, Building #26, Hardeeville, SC 29927.

 For more information or questions about self-referral, please call Kaitlyn Youmans at 912-819-5169.